irschad/modularize-aws-project/README.md

 ---

 ### Step 4: Reference the Subnet Module
-1. Add a `module` block to reference the subnet module in `main.tf`.
+1. Add a `module` block to reference the subnet module in project's `main.tf`.

 **Example:**